Jewish Museum Berlin: Design

 In recent years, Libeskind has designed two structural extensions: a covering made of glass and steel for the "Kollegienhaus" courtyard (2007), and the W. Michael Blumenthal Academy of the Jewish Museum in a rectangular, 2700 sqft 1960s flower market hall on the opposite side of the street (2012).

 In 2016, a jury appointed by the Jewish Museum Berlin awarded the first prize in an architectural competition for a new €3.44 million children's museum for 3 to 12 year-olds to Olson Kundig Architects; the second prize was awarded to the Berlin firm Staab Architekten and third prize to Michael Wallraff of Vienna.
-The planned children's museum will be housed in the W. Michael Blumenthal Academy and is scheduled to open in 2021.
+The children's museum opened on June 27, 2021 and is housed in the W. Michael Blumenthal Academy.

 Exhibitions

 Permanent exhibition

 The new core exhibition entitled "Jewish Life in Germany: Past and Present" opened on 23 August 2020.
 Covering more than 3,500 square meters, it tells the story of Jews in Germany from their beginnings to the present day from a Jewish perspective.

 The exhibition is divided into five historical chapters spanning from the beginnings of Jewish life in Ashkenaz, through the emancipation movement, the Enlightenment, and its failure, to the present.
 The largest space is dedicated to National Socialism and the chapter After 1945, where topics such as restitution and reparation, the relationship to Israel and Russian-speaking immigration from 1990 onwards are the central themes.
 As a "final chorus," the video installation "Mesubin" (The Gathered) brings the polyphony of contemporary Jewish together.
 Eight thematic rooms deal with religious aspects of Judaism and its lived practice, with the museum's family collections, and with art and music.
 What is sacred in Judaism?
 How is Shabbat celebrated?
 What is the sound of Judaism?
 In addition to original objects, the exhibition presents a wide variety of audio-visual media, virtual reality, art and interactive games.